linqy71/IncrCP_paper/README.md

 ## Part 2: Result Reproduction

-### Overall Performance reproduction
+### Overall Performance evaluation reproduction

-Here is our overall performance results when training DLRM.
+Here is our overall performance evaluation results when training DLRM.
 ![overall performance of DLRM](./images/overall_perfromance_dlrm.jpg)

 To reproduce this, first test `checkpoint construction` and then test `recovery`.

 Before Runing the scripts, make sure paths in the scripts is replaced to your own local paths.

-** 1. test checkpoint construction **
+**1. test checkpoint construction**

 ```
 cd $INCRCP_PATH/models/dlrm
 bash test_ckpt.sh
 ```

-** 2. test recovery **
+**2. test recovery**

 ```
 cd $INCRCP_PATH/scripts
 bash test_dlrm/test_load.sh
 ```

-### Reproduction for other results
+### Reproduction for other evaluations
+We provide a [sampled Kaggle dataset](https://drive.google.com/file/d/1Nl5TyzbivbonrvFB-I_vLMqxMtfGT_c1/view?usp=share_link) for training DeepFM and PNN with proper model size to fit on our hardware constraints.

+Download the dataset and correct the `dataset_path` in `models/deepfm/test_ckpt.sh` and `models/pnn/test_ckpt.sh`, as well as other parameters related to directories.

-To reproduce the results for DeepFM and PNN, the steps are similar:
+To reproduce the evaluations for DeepFM and PNN, the steps are similar:
 ```
 cd $INCRCP_PATH/models/deepfm
 bash test_ckpt.sh 1 1 1